hansroh/skitai/README.rst

         was.mbox.push ("Signed out successfully", "success")
         return was.redirect (was.ab (__options__.get ("redirect", 'index')))

-If you build useful decoratives, please contribute them to `skitai.saddle.decorative`_.
+If you build useful tasks, please contribute them to `skitai.saddle.tasks`_.

 More About Namespace
 ````````````````````````````````````

-If you develop reusable decorative module, pay attention to namespace and URL building.
+If you develop reusable task modules, pay attention to namespace and URL building.

-For example, below module is decorate with app.decorate_with (auth, ns = "regist").
+For example, below module is mount with app.mount_with (auth, ns = "regist").

 .. code:: python

   # auth.py

-  def decorate (app):
+  def mount (app):
     @app.route ("/func1")
     def func1 (was, a):
       ...